For the Joovy Nook, they took the customer feedback from the original Nook and made some cool changes — gotta love a company that listens to parents!

 Spoiler Alert: A swing-open tray, you guys!!
 [Drops the mic] I’ve been saying someone should do this for years!

 The main difference between the OG Nook and the New Nook is the larger, adjustable tray (no more cup holder).
-The tray can adjust (front to back) as your kiddos grow while also reducing the “food fall potential” from tray to mouth (for self feeders).
-They also gave it a little style update: a newer, modern look.
+The tray can slide (front to back) as your kiddos grow while also reducing the “food fall potential” from tray to mouth (for self feeders).
+Joovy also gave the Nook a little style update: a newer, modern look.

-The chair folds oh so easily; a simple pull of the lever and it folds right up – tray and all.
+The Nook folds up oh so easily; a simple pull of the lever and it collapses right quick — tray and all.
 Throw it in your trunk and head off to Grandma’s (and relax, she won’t get upset about her seats getting dirty from the baybeeees).

 Easy to Clean

 I was skeptical about the “leatherette” seat cover and the straps being easy to clean, but I was happily surprised.
-My kids eat some messy foods and the straps wipe clean with just a dishcloth.
-The seat does have seams and crevices, but it’s also easy to wipe down (to the ground… for the dog to eat…). <— Nod if you’ve been there.
+My kids eat some messy foods, and these straps wipe clean with just a dishcloth.
+The seat does have seams and crevices, but it’s also easy to wipe down (to the ground…for the dog to eat…). <— Nod if you’ve been there.

 The adjustable tray accommodates growing toddlers up to 50 lbs.
 Like I said before, the best thing is the one-handed, swing-open tray.
 Makes me do backflips, I tell ya.